devicenull/supermicro_ipmi_firmware/README.md

 ## Makefile

-The default Makefile they included is pretty terrible (as are most Makefiles)
+The default Makefile they included is pretty terrible (as are most Makefiles).
+I've replaced it entirely, with one I hope is more readable.
+I am far from done though, the new one is better but still invokes some other nasty makefiles to get the job done.
+The standard makefile is preserved in Makefile.bak, because it needs to be easily accessible for reference.